sakilmurad/edafternew/docs/intro.md

 7. Bonus

 ### [Account Creation](category/account-creation)
-Learn about the pre-requisite for a seller or service provider to get their self registered on GeM Portal and all the required steps to be taken for registration.
+Learn about the prerequisite for a seller or service provider to get their self registered on GeM Portal and all the required steps to be taken for registration.

 ### [Profile](category/seller-profile)
 Everything about **Caution Money**, **My Company**, **My Action**, **Personal Settings**, and **My Team** is discussed very deeply in this section.
 This section will help sellers to get their profile 100% complete and start adding their products or services on GeM Portal.